wamonroe/tag_options/README.md

 ## General Usage

-Initialize a `TagOptions::Hash` directly or by passing an existing `Hash`.
+Instantiate a `TagOptions::Hash` directly or by passing an existing `Hash`.

 ```ruby
 TagOptions::Hash.new